So, you hate your RV shower, do ya? We hear you! Your stock RV shower head SUUUUUCKS.

 Your Second Favorite Upgrade For The RV Shower

-Replacing your lame RV manufacturer-installed shower head is one of the simplest, best changes you can make for your RV shower.
+Replacing your lame factory-installed shower head is one of the simplest, best changes you can make for your RV shower.

 Most manufacturer shower heads have a VERY weak 'stream'.